 4416.
 Testing System

-Junior programmer Sasha wrote his first testing system.
-He was so happy to compile it that he decided to invite school friends to his own contest.
+Young programmer Sasha wrote his first testing system.
+He was so excited that it successfully compiled that he decided to invite his school friends to his own contest.

-But at the end of the contest, it became clear that the system couldn’t sort the teams in the results table.
-Help Sasha implement this sort.
+However, at the end of the round, it turned out that the system could not sort the teams in the results table.
+Help Sasha implement this sorting.

-· by the number of solved tasks in descending order;
+· By the number of solved problems in descending order;

-· if the number of solved problems is equal, sort by the penalty time in ascending order;
+· If the number of solved problems is the same, sort by penalty time in ascending order;

-· if all the previous parameters are equal, sort by the team number in ascending order.
+· If all the previous criteria are equal, sort by team number in ascending order.

 Input.
-The first line contains the number of teams n (1 ≤ n ≤ 100000) that take part in the contest.
-The i-th of the next n lines contains the number of solved problems s (0 ≤ s ≤ 100) and the penalty time t (0 ≤ t ≤ 100000) for the team with number i.
+The first line contains the number of teams n (1 ≤ n ≤ 105) participating in the contest.
+In the i-th of the following n lines, the number of solved problems s (0 ≤ s ≤ 100) and penalty time t (0 ≤ t ≤ 105) for the team with number i are given.

 Output.
-Print n numbers – the team numbers in the sorted order.
+Print n integers – the team numbers in sorted order.

 Sample input